dodgecm/react-native-wkwebview/README.md

 Similar to `injectedJavaScript` but will be injected for every frame upon load.
 Cannot be changed after first render.

+- **injectedCookiesSource**

+Makes cookies from the given source available to AJAX requests, instead of on the initial web request.
+Cannot be changed after first render.

 #### Communication from WKWebview to React Native

 - **onMessage**